Bank of America 2025 Global Agriculture and Materials Conference

 • Exceeding expectations in Europe, with strong volume growth and ongoing transition from glass to cans, driven by ESG and carbon reporting pressures.

-• South America shows robust recovery, especially in Argentina and Chile, with high-end long-term growth targets on track; Brazil's growth is more muted.
+• South America shows robust recovery, especially in Argentina and Chile, with Brazil expected to see muted growth; overall, high end of long-term growth targets is achievable.

 • North America sees decent starts in CSD and energy drinks, with beer volumes tied to premium light brands and consumer affordability.

-• CapEx for 2024 set slightly below GAAP D&A, around $600 million, with a focus on purposeful allocation.
+• CapEx for 2024 set slightly below GAAP D&A, around $600 million, with disciplined capital allocation.

 Tariffs, supply chain, and pricing impacts